11 Most Sustainable Eco-Lodges in Belize

 In Tres Leguas, the La Milpa Eco Lodge nestles among one of Belize’s thickest forests.
 If you’re enamored by archaeology, then you must stay here as it is just three miles away from the La Milpa Archaeological Site.

-The lodge itself is constructed with light wood and thatched roofs, and even has an optional “green” dormitory for guests to stay at.
-All cabanas feature green technology, which means that only sustainable energy is used to light and power.
-All waste is composted back to the forest.
+The lodge itself is constructed with light wood and thatched roofs and even has an optional “green” dormitory for guests to stay at.
+All cabanas feature green technology, meaning only sustainable energy is used for light and power.
+All waste is composted back into the forest.

 Because the lodge is in close proximity to the archaeological site and is situated in the forest itself, it maintains a low profile so as not to disturb any local wildlife.
 For avid bird lovers, the lodge is the perfect place to go as there are more than 150 wildlife bird species to spot.
 Additionally, it is also family-friendly, in case you’re hoping for a fun family vacation.